-Trestle is a concept for a pedestrian bridge connecting Moynihan Station with Hudson Yards in Midtown Manhattan and was selected as a finalist for the Metals in Construction 2019 Design Challenge.
-The objective of the competition, hosted by the Steel Institute of New York, was to design an elevated urban pathway to make foot travel more attractive and engaging for pedestrian commuters, using structural steel construction with minimum interruption and maximum transparancy to the street below.
+Trestle is the design for a pedestrian bridge that will connect Moynihan Station to Hudson Yards in Midtown Manhattan.
+It was selected as a finalist for the Metals in Construction 2019 design competition.
+The task of the competition, hosted by the Steel Institute of New York, was to design the lightest possible steel pedestrian crossing that combines user comfort and sustainability in the best possible way.

 Cooper Robertson with Werner Sobek, New York/USA